HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/improving_search_quality/CustomizingHCLDXSearchResults/Changingthedefaultsearchlogic.md

 1. Log in to the Remote Search Server.

-2. Search for the search collection configuration file and there is one configuration file for each collection.
+2. Search for the search collection configuration file.
+There is one configuration file for each collection.

     The file name format is `collection_config_***.xml` where *** is a sequence of generated alphanumeric numbers.
 The files are in directory /apps/search/config/.